-Career Development and Experiential Learning (CDEL) helps students and alumni navigate their career journey with confidence.
+Career Development and Experiential Learning (CDEL) helps students and recent alumni navigate their career journey with confidence.
 We give advice, provide resources, organize events and support development of career-relevant experience through leadership and volunteer opportunities as well as experiential learning opportunities such as course projects with community partners, internships, field placements and co-ops.

 780-633-3512 | email@example.com, City Centre Campus10700 – 104 AvenueEdmonton, AB